dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 (\#eq:EstimateRho)
 \end{equation}

-The entire process is repeated for different treatment pairings and the resulting $I(I-1)/2$  distinct values are averaged yielding the final estimate of $\rho_1$  in \@ref(eq:ExampleSigmaRho).
-According to \@ref(eq: EstimateRho) one expects the covariance to be smaller than the variance determined as in the previous paragraph.
+The entire process is repeated for different treatment pairings and the resulting $I(I-1)/2$  distinct values are averaged yielding the final estimate of $\rho_1$ in Eqn. \@ref(eq:ExampleSigmaRho).
+According to Eqn. \@ref(eq: EstimateRho) one expects the covariance to be smaller than the variance determined as in the previous paragraph.

 In most situations one expects $\rho_1$ (for ROC studies) to be positive.
 There is, perhaps unlikely, a scenario that could lead to anti-correlation and negative.
 This could occur, with "complementary" treatments, e.g., CT vs. MRI, where one treatment is good for bone imaging and the other for soft-tissue imaging.
 In this situation what constitutes an easy case-set in one treatment could be a difficult case-set in the other treatment.

 ### Code illustrating the covariance matrix
 As indicated above, the covariance matrix can be estimated using the jackknife or the bootstrap.
 If the figure of merit is the Wilcoxon statistic, then one can also use the DeLong et al method [@RN112].
-In (book) Chapter 07, these methods were described in the context of estimating the variance of AUC. \@ref(eq:EstimateSigmaBootstrap) and \@ref(eq:EstimateSigmaJackknife) extend the jackknife and the bootstrap methods, respectively, to estimating the covariance of AUC (whose diagonal elements are the variances estimated in the earlier chapter).
+In (book) Chapter 07, these methods were described in the context of estimating the variance of AUC.
+Eqn. \@ref(eq:EstimateSigmaBootstrap) and Eqn. \@ref(eq:EstimateSigmaJackknife) extend the jackknife and the bootstrap methods, respectively, to estimating the covariance of AUC (whose diagonal elements are the variances estimated in the earlier chapter).
 The extension of the DeLong method to covariances is implemented in `VarCovMtrxDLStr.R`.
 The file name stands for "variance covariance matrix according to the DeLong structural components method" *described in five unnumbered equations following Eqn.
 4 in the cited reference*.

 * To minimize clutter, the `R` functions (for estimating `Var` and `Cov1` using bootstrap, jackknife, and the DeLong methods) are not shown, but they are compiled.
 To display them `clone` the book repository and look at the `Rmd` file corresponding to this output and the sourced `R` files listed below: